 MX records can be thought of along the lines of a physical address, for this example, you can imagine that an MX record is the address of your home.
 Now imagine that you had 2 address, one address for your home and one address for a shop that you own (your website).
 You decide that rather than receiving mail that is destined for your shop you instead decide to get all of your mail delivered to your house instead.
 So…..you need to tell the source that delivers your mail that anything with both your shop address and your home address needs to all go to the same place you have chosen, this is a rough approximation of the function of the MX record.

 A lot of website owners prefer to use an email system such as G Suite (Google Business account) rather than a mailbox that is tied to their server.
-We have listed 5 easy steps to take below that will aide you when making changes to your MX records: –
+This means if their web server goes offline, they can access their emails.
+People often get worried by editing DNS records but it is super easy so we have listed 5 easy steps to take below that will aid you when making changes to your MX records: –

 1) Accessing your MX records – You can initially access your MX records via the Zone Editor within cPanel ( find the editor within the ‘Domain’).
-You will find a table containing a list of domain(s) that are assigned to this cPanel account – scroll until you find the domain which you wish to assign the MX record to.
+You will find a table containing a list of domain(s) that are assigned to this cPanel account – scroll until you find the domain to which you wish to assign the MX record.

 The steps above should aide you in setting up MX records relatively easily, should you have any difficulties or would like more information around this topic please don’t hesitate to get in touch.
-You can contact us by launching a support ticket with our hosting department here (open a ticket) .
-We will get back to you as soon as possible!
+Please feel free to get in touch if you have any questions (open a ticket) with our hosting department – we will try to get back to you as soon as we can

 Powered by BetterDocs